haberdashPI/empriser/plans.md

   - [x] implemented temperature
   - [x] implemented climate zones

-* improve colors for climate zone view
+X * improve colors for climate zone view
-* add noisy border to tiles
+X * add noisy border to tiles
   PLAN: interploate between the three closest hex centers (use floor of acos(normalized dot product) to find closest two neighbors) each center point has some small noisy value subtracted from its distance, of